ChrisMcGowanAu/csvParser/README.md

-This repository consists of three files csvParser.h csvParser.c
+This repository consists of three files csvParser.h csvParser.c csvTest.c

-The third file csvTest.c can be used as an example and for testing
+The third file csvTest.c can be used as an example and for testing The csv file is read by the this function

+CsvType *csv = readCsv(filename, csvSeperator);
+Cells can be acceses via this function cell = getCell(csv, row, column);

+for C++, there is a simple class defined, but it basically uses the c code. csvParser.h csvParser.cpp (This is the same file as csvParser.c) csvTest.cpp

 The csv file is read by the this function
 CsvType *csv = readCsv(filename, csvSeperator);

-Cells can be acceses via this function

-cell = getCell(csv, row, column);
+Cells can be acceses via this function cell = getCell(csv, row, column);

 The returned cell data structure has enough information to tell is the cell exists, if it is empty and if it the last cell in the list (the end of the line)